-For a file to playback in HDR on Frame.io, it needs to be in Rec.2020 or P3D65, have a ST.2084 (PQ) transfer function (or EOTF), and have its color primaries defined; these need to be carried in metadata flags in the uploaded asset.
+For a file to playback in HDR on Frame.io, it needs to be in Rec.2020 or P3D65, have an ST.2084 (PQ) or HLG transfer function (or EOTF) have its color primaries defined; these need to be carried in metadata flags in the uploaded asset.
 In a QuickTime file (.mov), you can see the flags represented in QuickTime Player’s Get Info window like this:

 QuickTime files will also have tags that look like

 (9-16-9).
-These numbers are what tell QuickTime (and MacOS) what colorspace and EOTF a QuickTime file is so it can be displayed correctly on the monitor.
+These numbers tell QuickTime (and macOS) what colorspace and EOTF a QuickTime file can be displayed correctly on the monitor.
 A Rec.709 (SDR) file will use

-For other file types, you can use either the tool you created the output in (like Resolve or Premiere) or a third-party tool that parses video metadata.
+You can use either the tool you created the output in (like Resolve or Premiere) or a third-party tool that parses video metadata for other file types.

-Here is an example from a tool called MediaInfo.
+Here is an example of a tool called MediaInfo.
 If your file looks different, there’s a chance that the metadata flags are incorrect.

 Click here to see a breakdown of compatible file formats.
-HDR assets uploaded previous to the release of HDR support will not playback in HDR.
-Please upload these assets again to see them playback in HDR.
+HDR assets uploaded previously to the release of HDR support will not playback in HDR.
+Please upload these assets again to see them play back in HDR.

 A Note on Monitoring

-Before we dive into our guides on several tools, we should take moment to discuss monitoring HDR.
-Most software tools like the ones listed below will not show an accurate HDR image in the GUI.
+Before we dive into our guides on several tools, we should take a moment to discuss monitoring HDR.
+Like the ones listed below, most software tools will not show an accurate HDR image in the GUI.
 For best results, we recommend sending a signal out to an external monitor from your system.
-There are great professional grade monitoring solutions such as the Sony BVM-HX310, the Canon DP-V3120, and the Flanders XM311K or XM310K.
+There are great professional grades monitoring solutions such as the Sony BVM-HX310, the Canon DP-V3120, and the Flanders XM311K or XM310K.

-Alternatively, there are high end consumer displays that render relatively accurate color like the LG CX.
-While these displays are not professional grade mastering displays, they offer better rendition than a computer GUI.
+Alternatively, there are high-end consumer displays that render relatively accurate colors like the LG CX.
+While these displays are not professional-grade mastering displays, they offer better rendition than a computer GUI.

 DaVinci Resolve Studio

-Note: HDR features are only available in DaVinci Resolve Studio, not in the free version of Resolve.
+NOTE: HDR features are only available in DaVinci Resolve Studio, not in Resolve's free version.

 1. First, we need to adjust the Color Management settings.
 To do this, open your Project Settings by clicking on the gear icon in the lower right-hand corner of Resolve and select Color Management from the sidebar on the left of the window.

 4. The next step is where we set up the outputs for HDR.
 To do this, we need to tell Resolve that our Output Color Space is Rec.2020 with a gamma of ST.2084.
-Since Rec.2020 monitoring pipelines are still uncommon, chances are that the project was graded in a different color space, like P3 D65.
+Since Rec.2020 monitoring pipelines are still uncommon, the project's chances were graded in a different color space, like P3 D65.
 P3 D65 is a large color space, but since Rec.2020 is larger, its values can fit within the Rec.2020 container.
-We can translate a project mastered for P3 to Rec.2020 accurately by making sure we Limit the Output Gamut to P3-D65.
+We can translate a project mastered for P3 to Rec.2020 accurately by limiting the Output Gamut to P3-D65.
 This will ensure all the luminance and color values you saw in the P3 mastering process will be present and accurate in the Rec.2020 output.
 If you're working in a fully Rec.2020 pipeline, you can leave Limit the Output Gamut at Output Color Space.

-5. We also need to adjust our Output Tone Mapping and our Output Gamut Mapping to make sure our values translate correctly if our starting point is not Rec2020/ST2084.
+5. We also need to adjust our Output Tone Mapping and our Output Gamut Mapping to ensure our values translate correctly if our starting point is not Rec2020/ST2084.
 Under Timeline to Output Tone Mapping, Select Simple.
-This will make sure values between 5500 and 100 nits are mapped appropriately to the HDR Mastering value (see the next step).
+This will ensure values between 5500 and 100 nits are mapped appropriately to the HDR Mastering value (see the next step).
 Next, we need to set the Timeline to Output Gamut Mapping to Saturation Mapping.
 The default values of 0.900 for the Saturation Knee and 1.000 for the Saturation Max should work in most workflows.

 6. Finally, make sure HDR Mastering is set for the nit level of your workflow.
 Most HDR deliverable specs are designed for 1000 nit masters.